rezyandrean-plb/kwsg-prototype/CLERK_SETUP.md

 1. **Unauthenticated users**: When clicking on a tool, they see a Clerk SignIn dialog
 2. **Authenticated users**: Tools open directly without any authentication prompt
-3. **After sign-in**: Users are redirected back to the tech-tool page and can access tools
+3. **After sign-in**: Users are redirected back to the compass page and can access tools

 ## Customization